 Our well-developed platform has over 4 million innovative ideas, products, and services.
 If your business is eager to adopt new technologies into your business plan, we can match your business with the products and services you need.
 A subject matter expert works with the innovator and your business to bring the partnership to the desired conclusion.

 Consequently, it is often possible to transform a business in a matter of weeks through actionable innovations from disruptive innovators, as opposed to years.
 Whether you need to meet climate change goals or want to tap into additive manufacturing opportunities, we can help.

 EarlyBirds also offers several programs which directly connect Early Adopters with Subject Matter Experts and independent consultants.
 This can help you define and resolve challenges, evaluate innovators, and create a roadmap for the path ahead.

 The Explorer Program is tailored towards businesses who need innovation as a service to supplement existing innovation programs, or to conduct innovation projects when required.

 The Challenger Program focuses on a single business or technical challenge.
 It looks for the most relevant innovators that meet business, technical, commercial, and business risk requirements.

 EarlyBirds is your best choice for innovative solutions and new opportunities.
-Let us help you create innovation culture, find innovative solutions, overcome your challenges, improve security, strengthen your business, and reach net zero goals.
-We’ve helped companies in energy, energy supply, operations & maintenance, education, finance and insurance, the public sector, and others reach their goals.
+Let us help you create innovation culture, find innovative solutions, overcome your wicked problems, improve security, strengthen your business, and reach net zero goals.
+We’ve helped companies in the food industry, energy, energy supply, operations & maintenance, education, finance and insurance, manufacturing, retail, the public sector, and others reach their goals.
 Our innovation ecosystem is also highly-beneficial to startups and can help business create a capability edge.